-I never met a ramen I didn’t love but Salaryman Surry Hills makes ramen that is so awesome I would marry it.
+I never met a ramen I didn’t love but Salaryman Surry Hills makes ramen that is next level delish.
 But that’s probably because it isn’t your average ramen place.

 I’m used to little hidden ramen shops but this restaurant is really big and dark and kind of concretey.
 A bit like a warehouse but with an epic painting of a girl that’s all drippy like graffiti.
 So, so cool.

 The kitchen is open too, which is cool because I like watching chefs at work so I can learn their techniques.
 I also like that it means they can’t spit in my food… not that I think they would anyway because the staff here are super nice.
 They’re really friendly and chatty which is nice because sometime people in restaurants just ignore me because I’m a kid.

 Mum and I were early so we had a mocktail made of ginger ale, peach and mint, which is so refreshing that I begged mum to get me another while we chose our starters.